-Hi, guys, I’m Gabby Wallace and this is a Marcus Lesson.
+Hi, guys, I’m Gabby Wallace and this is a Daniel Lesson.
 A lot of you have written to me and told me that your biggest challenge in English is listening.
 I know it can be difficult to understand native English speakers when we speak quickly.
 So I made this post to help you out.
 I want to share with you the three biggest mistakes that you may be making when you are listening to English.

 Listening is not the same as reading

 Alright.
 So let’s get started with number one right here.
 Listening is not the same as reading.
 This may seem obvious but the way that we often learn English in school the way you may have learned English is with a focus on reading and writing for academic purposes.
 Maybe in high school, you had to read in English but maybe you didn’t have as much listening practice in English or you didn’t know how to approach listening.

 The way our mind words is with reading we are visual learners.
 We are looking at the text on a page in a book and we are associating the letters and the words and these shapes that we see on the page, which is letters, we associate those with meaning.
 When you listen to English it’s a completely different process.
 We hear sounds, words, phrases and we need to associate those sounds with meaning.